 • At specific intervals, plants are measured for growth, with some receiving a small amount of nutrients, some receiving a larger amount, and some receiving no nutrients, to see if nutrients are contributing significantly to plant growth.

-• In an investigation using a probability experiment, a team spins the needle of a spinner 15 times and notes, with a check mark (√), each outcome in the appropriate place in a table.
+• In an investigation using a probability experiment, a team spins the arrow of a spinner 15 times and notes, with a check mark (√), each outcome in the appropriate place in a table.

 In planning a data collection by means of an experiment , the scientific approach must be used and the reliability of the data collection method must be ensured.
 Variables that may render the results invalid must be controlled and neutralized.